mlapin/cvpr14mtl/README.md

 make exmtl
 ```

+*Note*: all results (precomputed kernel matrices, trained models,
-Note: all results will be stored in `matlab/experiments`
+test scores, etc.) will be stored in `matlab/experiments`
 and will require disk space on the order of 500-700GB.
 By default, caching of image descriptors (Fisher Vector) is disabled
 (`doNotCacheDescriptors = true` in `matlab/recognition/traintest.m`)